kweebsdotcom/kweebs.com/content/post/How_to_maximize_your_earnings_with_Brave-browser.md

 [Brave Browser](https://brave.com/kwe719)

 If you don't already know, brave-browser is a chrome based web browser focused on privacy.
-It has ad-blocking incorporated and many other privacy features that chrome-browser doesn not have by default.
+It has ad-blocking incorporated and many other privacy features that chrome-browser does not have by default.

 I'm going to explain a little on how to make some money with brave-browser especially the part of the referendums/affiliates that can earn you about $5 (or more depending on who gets your referrals e.g. US is $7,5) per month for each friend that uses your link.